-- A. Work consists of furnishing all labor, materials, equipment, supervision, and incidentals necessary to charge the standpipe system and checking/testing for leaks, upon completion of all work in areas that may affect the integrity of the fire suppression system. - B. This Alternate Work Item, if accepted, occurs at Parking Structures #1, #4, #5, and #6.

-- C. Payment shall be lump sum to charge the system and locate all leaks.
-All work shall comply with all local codes, ordinances, and regulations. - D. Repairs required to the standpipe system based on leak testing shall be performed under W.I.
+- A. Work consists of furnishing all labor, materials, equipment, supervision, and incidentals necessary to charge the standpipe system and checking/testing for leaks, upon completion of all work in areas that may affect the integrity of the fire suppression system. - B. Payment shall be lump sum to charge the system and locate all leaks.
+All work shall comply with all local codes, ordinances, and regulations. - C. Repairs required to the standpipe system based on leak testing shall be performed under W.I.
 26.6 "Allowance Standpipe Repairs".

-WI 26.6 ALLOWANCE - STANDPIPE REPAIRS (ALTERNATE)
+WI 26.6 ALLOWANCE - STANDPIPE REPAIRS

 - A. Standpipe Repair Allowance shall be used where repairs to the existing fire suppression system are required as discovered during the pressure test of the system per Alternate W.I.
 26.5. - B. All fire suppression Work shall be performed in accordance with Specification Section 211200 "Fire Suppression Standpipes".
-Work ineligible for this Allowance includes Work covered by or incidental to other Work Items within this Specification or for Work required through Contractor's negligence. - C. Method of Payment: - 1.
-Fire Suppression Work, as approved in writing by Owner/Engineer prior to implementation, shall be paid for by Contractor.
+Work ineligible for this Allowance includes Work covered by or incidental to other Work Items within this Specification or for Work required through Contractor's negligence. - C. Method of Payment: - Fire Suppression Work, as approved in writing by Owner/Engineer prior to implementation, shall be paid for by Contractor.
 Contractor shall forward actual invoices from subcontractors and General Contractor's markup to Engineer with each pay request.
 Contractor shall attach actual invoices to written authorization.
 At completion of Project, any variation between Mechanical/Electrical Allowance and actual payment receipts (including markup) will be reflected in an adjustment of Allowance amount. - 2.
 Contractor shall not perform any work to be billed under this Allowance without prior written approval from Owner. - 3.
 Contractor shall submit proposal for Owner approval for all work to be performed under this Allowance.
 Provide detailed breakdown of proposed work and costs for Owner approval. - 4.
 Any unused allowance amount will be credited back to Owner at end of project.